kiwix/container-images/zimquarantine-docker/README.md

 Options
 -------
+You can set the variable `VALIDATION_OPTION` to change the behaviour :

+- NO_CHECK = just move to the directory of valid zim
+- NO_QUARANTINE = make the check (log) and move to the directory of valid zim  even if errors

 You can pass options to `zimcheck` by define `ZIMCHECK_OPTION` env var : `-e ZIMCHECK_OPTION=-A` The options are the same as `zimcheck` :